Short Modules for Non-educators

 One bite at a time.
 How do you develop economic literacy?
 15 minutes (or less) at a time.

-These short courses are designed to introduce some basic economic content quickly and concisely.
-Then, for more depth, you can move on to some of our longer courses.
+These short modules are designed to introduce some basic economic content quickly and concisely.
+Then, for more depth, you can move on to some of our longer modules.

 Try them, you'll like them.